 Of course business people aren’t tweeting this sort of subject matter but they are still trying to cram too much into the 140 character space and they will do anything to achieve this.
 The shortening of too many words leaves the reader trying to un-code the tweet and it really does look sloppy and unprofessional.

-Here’s some recent samples I’ve come across (tweaked slightly to protect the creator!) but shared to give you an idea of what I consider to be a big ‘no, no’ when you are representing your business and brand;
+Here’s some recent samples we’ve come across (tweaked slightly to protect the creator!) but shared to give you an idea of what I consider to be a big ‘no, no’ when you are representing your business and brand;

 Get the drift?
 It just looks sloppy.